Animation of employee working from home

 4. Support employee-led initiatives

-The Be Well, Work Well program covers six dimensions of well-being, including physical, emotional, mental, spiritual, financial and social.
-As their employees moved to remote work, the initiative has evolved with it to include access to virtual psychological support and crisis child care reimbursement, for example.
+The Be Well, Work Well program covers six dimensions of well-being, including physical, emotional, mental, spiritual, financial, and social.
+As employees moved to remote work, the initiative has evolved to include access to virtual psychological support and crisis child care reimbursement, for example.
 The program also includes a habit bank, where team members can get inspiration for healthy habits.

 By investing in the initiative, the company demonstrated that not only does it care about its employees, but it also listens to what they want, too.